c-bandy/c-bandy/README.md

 ### im merilynn

-i make web apps and help contribute to the svelte ecosystem!
+i make web apps and help contribute to the web and svelte ecosystem!